tomhall82/rock-paper-scissors-plus/README.md

 # Rock, Paper, Scissors Plus!

 This website contains the traditional Rock, Paper, Scissors game along with a twist on the original.
-Rock, Paper, Scissors, Lizard, Spock is an evolution of the well known traditional Rock, Paper, Scissors including a higher level of chance from the additional two selections.
+Rock, Paper, Scissors, Lizard, Spock is an evolution of the well-known traditional Rock, Paper, Scissors including a higher level of chance from the additional two selections.

 ![rock_paper_scissors_plus_screenshots_from_am_i_responsive](assets/docs/am_i_responsive_rpsp.png)